skadio/explorateur/README.md

 Explorateur performs **generic state-space-search** over **problem-specific states and moves**.
 The user defines the `BaseState` and `BaseMove` and the library drives the search for solutions.

-Given an initial user state, Explorateur performs iterative search moves until a stopping condition is reached:
+Given an initial user state, Explorateur performs search moves iteratively until a stopping condition is reached:
-- A termination state is found
+- A termination state is found.
-- The search space is exhausted
+- The search space is exhausted.
-- Reached max iterations, runtime limit, max depth
+- Hit stopping criteria such as max iterations, runtime limit, max depth.
 - Optionally, given a goal state, a goal state is encountered.

 The behavior of the overall algorithm is controlled by the _Search Strategy_ and the _Exploration Strategy_.